-During the clinical portion of your training, you will participate in two rotations, one in which you will serve as the second on service with the neurosurgery resident.
-In the second rotation, you will be the first on service without a Mayo neurosurgery resident.
-During this time you will be intergrated into the multidisciplinary approach to patient care of peripheral nerve disorders and their complex reconstructive needs.
+During the clinical portion of your training, you participate in two rotations.
+During these rotations, you are joined by a Mayo neurosurgery resident.
+You are integrated into the multidisciplinary approach to patient care of peripheral nerve disorders and their complex reconstructive needs.

-Clinical conferences, seminars, small discussion groups, journal clubs and one-on-one instruction are all an integral part of the Mayo neurosurgery resident educational experience.
+Clinical conferences, seminars, small discussion groups, journal clubs and one-on-one instruction are all an integral part of the Mayo educational experience.

 There are five one-hour conferences each week at Mayo Clinic Hospital, Saint Marys Campus.
-You are required to attend when on clinical services.
-These include:
+You are required to attend conferences related to peripheral nerve surgery and encouraged to attend other conferences as relevant to your career aspirations and background.

 - Preoperative conferences